Teaching English to Speakers of Other Languages (MA)

 Admission to the Program

 Applicants to the master's program in TESOL are subject to the minimum university requirements for admission to graduate study.
-Further, a grade point average of 3.00 (on a 4.00 scale) in the undergraduate major, Graduate Record Examination (GRE) scores, and two letters of academic reference are required.
+Further, a grade point average of 3.00 (on a 4.00 scale) in the undergraduate major and two letters of academic reference are required.
 It is strongly recommended that native speakers of English have some background in at least one other language.
 Applicants whose native or first language is not English must demonstrate proof of language proficiency by submitting satisfactory results from the Test of English as a Foreign Language (TOEFL).
 The minimum TOEFL score for full admissions consideration is 100 on the internet-based test (iBT) or 600 on the paper-based test.
 Part-time as well as full-time students are welcome in the program.

 - 36 credit hours of approved TESOL coursework